joebien/cladow2017/README.md

-Mock retail site using react express and firebase cloud
+Mock retail site with shopping cart built with react.